-- Update and revise the Downtown overlay districts with "form-based code" building forms and massing that relate to the street and the pedestrian, whether through traditional architectural forms or innovative new designs. - Provide guidance for urban design guidelines using an architectural inventory of celebrated structures currently in the Downtown area. - Investigate the option of a design or architectural review committee for Downtown approvals. - Update the Historic Preservation Commission's 2012 Preservation Plan for Historic Bloomington. - Enact preservation measures on targeted buildings or areas in Downtown, as identified in future versions of the Preservation Plan for Historic Bloomington. - Prioritize opportunities for streetscape and other public improvements that enhance Downtown focus areas and gateways.
+- · Ensure that affordable housing developments are included in the Trades District and elsewhere in the Downtown area, and that they integrate age- and abilityfriendly components. - Develop measures that limit over concentration of student housing in Downtown to steer market forces towards more non-student and affordable housing opportunities. - Update and revise the Downtown overlay districts with "form-based code" building forms and massing that relate to the street and the pedestrian, whether through traditional architectural forms or innovative new designs. - Promote programs to encourage walking, bike sharing, car sharing and public transit among employees or residents within specific districts. - Ensure ADA compliance in public spaces and incentivize universal design in private spaces to assure the built environment will serve a market of all ages and abilities. - Create targeted marketing of Downtown in regional markets towards capturing new businesses, as well as those that are considering relocating to Bloomington. - · Provide guidance for urban design guidelines using an architectural inventory of celebrated structures currently in the Downtown area. - Investigate the option of a design or architectural review committee for Downtown approvals. - Utilize the City of Bloomington's Gigabit-class fiber Internet services to promote and increase both Downtown business and visitor activity. - Update the Historic Preservation Commission's 2012 Preservation Plan for Historic Bloomington. - · Enact preservation measures on targeted buildings or areas in Downtown, as identified in future versions of the Preservation Plan for Historic Bloomington. - Work with the City's newly formed Parking Commission to implement Downtown parking strategies and policies and develop a Parking Management Plan/Program that supports alternative transportation modes. - · Encourage covered vehicle parking in parking lots or structures through the use of tree canopies or photovoltaic solar panel canopies.